Oh No – Here Comes 2028

 Recent polls show declining public confidence in higher education.
 As more Americans realize that some of the country’s most grievous problems have their origin in academia, enrollment, confidence and donations will continue to dwindle.
 At least until academia acknowledges the problems and takes steps to address them.

-Employment is not guaranteed elsewhere in the private sector.
-However, employees can be protected from retaliation and unlawful or unethical termination of their employment by well-drafted contracts and properly crafted human resources policies and procedures.
-There's no reason academic employment cannot operate the same way.
+It is possible to protect academic freedom and ensure intellectual rigor without tenure.
+Elsewhere in the private sector, employment is not guaranteed.
+But employees can be protected from retaliation, unlawful or unethical termination of their employment by well-drafted contracts and properly crafted human resources policies and procedures.
+There’s no reason academic employment cannot operate the same way.

 Advertisement